Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

 \subsubsection{The two-particle case}

 At a pairwise annihilation, two path segments arrive and two ghost paths depart.
-The \emph{swap principle} determines the gluing:
+The \emph{far-side principle} determines the gluing:

-\begin{principle}[Swap principle] At a collision between two particles: the particle that starts more to the left continues to the ghost that ultimately ends more to the right; the particle that starts more to the right continues to the ghost that ultimately ends more to the left. \end{principle}
+\begin{principle}[Far-side principle] At a collision between particles $I < J$ filling ghost pair~$j$, each particle is glued to the ghost path departing on the far side: the higher-indexed particle~$J$ to the ghost at the leftward position, the lower-indexed particle~$I$ to the ghost at the rightward position. \end{principle}

 \Cref{fig:simplified-annihilation} illustrates the case $\varepsilon_j = +1$ (that is, $a_j \preceq b_j$).
 Two ghost paths depart the collision vertex toward positions $a_j$ and $b_j$, see \cref{fig:simplified-annihilation-a}.
-The swap principle glues each incoming path to an outgoing ghost path, see \cref{fig:simplified-annihilation-b}: particle~$J$ (right, larger index) is glued to the leftward ghost at~$a_j$, and particle~$I$ (left, smaller index) is glued to the rightward ghost at~$b_j$.
-The case $\varepsilon_j = -1$ (meaning $b_j \prec a_j$) is symmetric: the labels $a_j$ and $b_j$ swap sides, so particle~$J$ again goes to the leftward position and particle~$I$ to the rightward one.
-In both cases, the spatial ordering is reversed.
+The far-side principle glues each incoming path to an outgoing ghost path, see \cref{fig:simplified-annihilation-b}: particle~$J$ (higher index) is glued to the leftward ghost at~$a_j$, and particle~$I$ (lower index) is glued to the rightward ghost at~$b_j$.

+The case $\varepsilon_j = -1$ (meaning $b_j \prec a_j$) is symmetric (\Cref{fig:simplified-annihilation-negative}): the labels $a_j$ and $b_j$ swap sides, so particle~$J$ again goes to the leftward position---now $b_j$---and particle~$I$ to the rightward one---now $a_j$.
+In both cases, the index ordering is reversed relative to the ghost pair's spatial ordering.